eliana-pino/tidy/Scripting Tests and Tools/_README.md

 They’re not intended for real-world production use, but they do describe how to use _Balthisar Tidy_’s AppleScript options.

-Each of the scripts is available in a few formats:
+Some of the scripts are available in different formats:

 - .app to make it work directly from Finder.
 - .scpt to make it load into your script editor first, from where it can be run.
-- .applescript as a text file you can view it e.g. in github.

 ## `Sample Dirty Document (original).html` and `Sample Dirty Document.html`